Samay Raina: YouTube

-During the COVID-19 pandemic, the government cancelled all outdoor events, and thus, Raina could no longer perform stand-up comedy.
+During the COVID-19 pandemic in India, the government cancelled all outdoor events, and thus, Raina could no longer perform stand-up comedy.
 He then began streaming chess games on his YouTube channel at the fellow comedian Tanmay Bhat's suggestion.
 His viewership boosted when he invited YouTuber Antonio Radić, popularly known as Agadmator, to his channel.
 In response to this, Indian GM Vidit Gujrathi tweeted that he would like to join Raina on his track.
 Eventually, Gujrathi appeared on Raina's channel, giving another boost to Raina's viewership.
 Since then, the two have fostered a strong relationship and frequently feature on each other's channels.
 Gujrathi attributes his moving from Twitch to YouTube to Raina's suggestion.
+He has also appeared in the music videos for Seedhe Maut's "11K", KRSNA's "Sensitive", and Raftaar's "Baawe".

 According to many chess proponents, including GMs Viswanathan Anand, Vidit Gujrathi, Anish Giri, Teimour Radjabov, Baskaran Adhiban, Emil Sutovsky and IMs Tania Sachdev and Sagar Shah, Raina has been instrumental in popularising chess in India through his channel.
 Raina tries to make the game of chess more appealing to the masses through his humour which, according to many, has helped him reach a larger audience.

-Several well-known chess personalities like Pentala Harikrishna, Judit Polgár, former world chess champions Vladimir Kramnik, Viswanathan Anand and Magnus Carlsen have appeared on Raina's channel.
+Several well-known chess personalities like Pentala Harikrishna, Judit Polgár, former world chess champions Vladimir Kramnik, Viswanathan Anand, Garry Kasparov and Magnus Carlsen have appeared on Raina's channel.
 He also organised chess tournaments featuring Indian celebrities such as cricketer Yuzvendra Chahal, and played chess with actor Aamir Khan.

 In addition to chess, he also live streams many other games on his YouTube channel.

 Chess

-Samay plays on Chess.com as samayraina.
-As of 6 December 2024, Raina has a rating of 1621 at rapid chess on chess.com, while the highest recorded rating was 1942 on 3 August 2023.
+Samay plays on Chess.com as "M" Master samayraina also known as (Blunder Master "BM").
+As of 5 May 2026, Raina has a rating of 1621 at rapid chess on chess.com, while the highest recorded rating was 1942 on 3 August 2026.
 On 5 May 2021, Raina won the $10,000 Botez Bullet Invitational, a one-hour amateur bullet arena tournament sponsored by Chess.com and hosted by the Botez sisters.
 He was the only Indian streamer competing among some of the top international Twitch streamers and earned $4000.
+In December 2025, he won the SuperPogChamps tournament hosted by chess.com, which featured 12 influencers from all over the world, including Andrea Botez and Sardoche.
+By winning the title, Samay earned $10,000 (Rs 8.9 lakh approx), the top prize in the Championship Bracket.
+He donated the prize money to the Lidè Haiti to help promote learning, health and well-being for Haitian girls.